What happens to an ISA when someone dies

 If the registered contact (usually a parent) dies

-• If the child is under 16, their new legal guardian can apply to become the registered contact by contacting the provider and providing the death certificate
+• If the child is under 16, the new legal guardian can apply to become the registered contact by contacting the provider with the death certificate and evidence of their guardianship

 NS&I ISAs: the low probate threshold to know about